Wirecloud/wirecloud/docs/installation_guide.md

     Superuser created successfully.

-### Django 1.6

-If you are using Django 1.6 you have to use a different approach, you have to run the following command:

-    $ python manage.py syncdb --migrate

-This command creates some tables and also asks you if you want to create a Django superuser.
-This user is required to login into WireCloud and to be able to perform administrative tasks; please respond yes.
-An example of the command output, where `user`/`password` are `admin`/`admin`, is the following:

-    ...

-    You just installed Django's auth system, which means you don't have any superusers defined.
-    Would you like to create one now? (yes/no): yes Username (leave blank to use 'wirecloud'): admin E-mail address: admin@myemaildomain.com
-    Password: ***** (admin)
-    Password (again): ***** (admin)

 ## Extra options

 Here’s a list of general settings available in WireCloud and their default values.
 These settings are configured in the `settings.py` file.
 Also, take into account that most of these settings are based on settings provided by Django (see [Django documentation](https://docs.djangoproject.com/en/dev/ref/settings) for more info).